 Whether you're looking to get into acting, producing or broadcasting, a good video showreel (or sizzle reel) can convey the type of content that interests you, while it has the potential to leave a strong impression on recruiters you'd like to work for.

-A showreel should effectively highlight your best work within around one to three (ideally two) minutes.
-Within this short time you'll need to grab the viewer's attention from the outset and keep it entertaining, fast-paced and engaging.
+A showreel should effectively highlight your best work within one to three minutes.
+Within this short time, you'll need to grab the viewer's attention and keep it entertaining, fast-paced and engaging.
 Don't repeat any clips and try to create a compelling opening scene.

 The final part is your opportunity to introduce a call to action (CTA), by providing your contact details so any interested parties can get in touch with you.

-Once ready, it's important to consider the social media platform you'll be publishing it to as each has its own level of interaction - for example, LinkedIn is different to Facebook, Instagram and YouTube.
+Once ready, it's important to consider the social media platform you'll be publishing it to as each has its own level of interaction - for example, LinkedIn is different to Facebook, Instagram and YouTube as it's geared towards working professionals.
+Read more about creating effective social media accounts.

-As many people will be watching it without sound (common for those using mobile devices), it's a good idea to have subtitles.
+As many people will be watching it without sound (common for those using mobile devices) and to ensure it's widely accessible to all, it's a good idea to have subtitles.
 You should also refresh the showreel every six months or so to keep it up to date.

 Demo showreels are a great way for TV and film actors, sports broadcasting hopefuls and those seeking radio work experience to demonstrate your talents and help you to get a work placement or secure an entry level role.
 If you're looking at getting into acting, take a look at the 7 skills you need to succeed in performing arts.